forestryio/forestry.io/hugo/content/docs/editing/front-matter.md

 Forestry offers a variety of UI elements called [_Front Matter Fields_](/docs/settings/fields/) that allow editors to easily update Front Matter.
 When importing your site, Forestry will try to choose the best _Front Matter Field_ for each _Front Matter value_.

-{{% tip %}}
-You can customize your _Front Matter Fields_ easily using Forestry's [_Front Matter Templates_](/docs/settings/front-matter-templates/), allowing you to make certain fields required, set up restrictions or default values, add descriptions, and much more!
-{{% /tip %}}
+{{% tip %}} You can customize the _Front Matter Fields_ of a page using Forestry's [_Front Matter Templates_](/docs/settings/front-matter-templates/).
+These templates allow fields to be ordered and configured in a variety of ways such as making them required, setting default values, adding descriptions, and much more! {{% /tip %}}